Solicitors specialising in buying a property at auction

 - Study the catalogue to see what the reserve prices are and compare with the eventual auctioned price

-- Get your auction solicitor to look at the legal pack in advance [ see below]
+- Get your auction conveyancing solicitor to look at the legal pack in advance [see below]

-- Before you even consider bidding on a property you should familiarise yourself with the auction process.
+- Before you even consider bidding on a property make sure that you understand the auction process.
 Attend an auction or two.
 Get used to the unique bidding atmosphere.